 Make a safety plan.
 Help the person develop a set of steps he or she promises to follow during a suicidal crisis.
 It should identify any triggers that may lead to a suicidal crisis, such as an anniversary of a loss, alcohol, or stress from relationships.
 Also include contact numbers for the person’s doctor or therapist, as well as friends and family members who will help in an emergency.

 Remove potential means of suicide, such as pills, knives, razors, or firearms.
-If the person is likely to take an overdose, keep medications locked away or give out only as the person needs them.
+If the person is likely to take an overdose, keep medications locked away or give them out only as the person needs them.

 Continue your support over the long haul.
 Even after the immediate suicidal crisis has passed, stay in touch with the person, periodically checking in or dropping by.
 Your support is vital to ensure your friend or loved one remains on the recovery track.

 According to the U.S. Department of Health and Human Services, at least 90 percent of all people who die by suicide suffer from one or more mental disorders such as depression, bipolar disorder, schizophrenia, or alcoholism.
 Depression in particular plays a large role in suicide.
-The difficulty suicidal people have imagining a solution to their suffering is due in part to the distorted thinking caused by depression.
+The difficulty that suicidal people have imagining a solution to their suffering is due in part to the distorted thinking caused by depression.

 Common suicide risk factors include: